Dear Members,

 The Board has placed on record its sincere appreciation for the

 services rendered by M/s S S Kothari Mehta & Co.
-LLP, Chartered Accountants, as
+LLP. during their tenure as Statutory

 Secretarial Auditors & their Report